RULE 1: RULES

 8.3 RULINGS AND DECISIONS APPROVED

-All rulings and decisions by the Chair may be appealed to the Board.
+All rulings and decisions by the Chairperson may be appealed to the Board.
 An appeal, when duly made and seconded, shall be determined by a majority of the Commissioners present and voting, and shall overrule the decision of the Chairperson.
 No member shall speak more than once on an appeal from the ruling of the Chairperson except by unanimous consent of the Board.

 8.4 PRESERVE ORDER